Armonica/architecture/README.md

 A full stack that registers itself each component, as independent as possible.
 I have to find the right balance.
 Every component is API or UI, there can be components that mix the two by only combining two separate components.

-Sample apps should be built, generators for components and a website. (sry, no Yo)
+Sample apps should be built, generators for components and a website. (sry, no Yo, Slush?)

+As I hope I'll have something done next year IE9 is for the moment the lowest target.

+Don't know if ES6 or TS, yet.

+Thinking like MeanJS, just a bit different.
+Something already done?

+## Principles

+- code reuse (that would be difficult in some situations)
+- No monomith
+- only one html file
+- offline first
+- hyper-modular (I was asked why I'm using `hyper` because `modular` is arhi-sufficient.
+No, is not)

 ## Server side